ryanmcecil/Tensorflow-Keras-INRFOperator/README.md

 to contain the path to your tensorflow directory and the compiled operator.
-Then, the INRF2d operator should now be importable into your files using from INRFOp import INRF2d.
+Then, the INRF2d operator should now be importable into your Python files using {from INRFOp import INRF2d}.